pygmy-twylyte/amble/amble_engine/brainstorm.md

 - tests (meh)

 ## FIXITs from runthroughs / CONTENT additions
+- sonic screwdriver in evidence locker that must be pried open (at security station)
 - sublevel 1 entrance... see if we can first block aa-3bwith black knight, then when black knight appeased, re-lock the AA-3B door with a new message
 - goal set after getting keycard to reach sublevel
 - overlays for observation-room